vekatze/neut/book/src/installation.md

 ## Installation

-To install the compiler, execute the installation script:
+To install the compiler toolchain, execute [the installation script](github.com/vekatze/neut/TBD):

 ```sh
 curl -sSL https://github.com/(..) | sh
 ```

 and follow the instructions.

 You may also want to [configure your editor](./editor-support.md).

-If you prefer manual installation, see [Manual Installation](./manual-installation.md).
+If you prefer manual installation, see [here](./manual-installation.md).

 ## Uninstallation

-For uninstallation, just remove the following two:
+To uninstall the toolchain, just remove the following two:

 - the binary `~/.local/bin/neut`
 - the directory `~/.cache/neut/`

+Neut won't clutter your PC.